cassiozen/mithryn-ttrpg/campaign.md

+# Not ready, just a bunch of scattered notes

 ## Trahald, the Ash & Obsidian Merchant

+Trahald is a halfling with many layers: To most people, he's nothing more than a traveling merchant.
+He’s the sort who blends into a crowd, quick with a joke, slow to anger.

 Trahald does not look like a man fate would choose.
 He is short, broad in the shoulders, with skin the gray-brown of volcanic stone and a merchant’s easy smile.
 He dresses plainly — patched wool, leather shoes, a heavy cloak for travel — and speaks with the practiced politeness of someone who has haggled his way through every market on the plateau.